 Open daily between 09:30-16:30 except Wednesdays.

-NOTE: The museum is closed to visitors due to restoration works in 2020
+NOTE: The museum is closed to visitors due to restoration works as of 2022

 This museum, opened to the public in 1953 behind Sultanahmet Mosque, consists of the remains of the Great Palace of the Byzantine Empire built by emperor Constantine the Great (324-337).
 These remains consists of mosaics, columns and other architectural pieces which had once been part of the Great Palace.
 They show scenes with human figures, daily life in Byzantium, hunting incidents, landscapes and animal figures.

 Byzantine cistern from the 6th century built by emperor Justinian I and is located to the south-west of Hagia Sophia.
 The water was brought from Belgrade Forest, 19 kilometers to the north of Istanbul, and it had a capacity to store 100.000 tons of water.
 It features fine brick vaulting supported by 336 various type of columns brought here from different parts of the Empire.
 The Basilica Cistern, or Underground (Yerebatan) Cistern as locals call it, used to host musical and theatrical performances and a Biannual until some years ago.
 There are two Medusa friezes brought from the Temple of Apollo in Didyma (today's Didim).
 Its dimensions are 140x70x9 meters.